Sven Spengemann: Career

 From 1991 to 1995, Spengemen worked with Toronto-Dominion Bank, supervising their Green Line Investor Services.
 During this time, he oversaw a team of client service employees and compliance management.

 From 2003 to 2005, Spengemann served as a Senior Policy Analyst at the Government of Canada’s Privy Council Office, examining national security law and international regulatory issues in the Canada-U.S. bilateral relationship.

 From 2005 to 2012, Spengemann served as a legal adviser and senior constitutional officer with the United Nations Assistance Mission for Iraq.
 During his service, he negotiated legal protocols with U.S. and Coalition military forces to ensure security, medical and operational support for the UN's activities in the country.
 Additionally, he led a team of international and Iraqi experts to assist the new Parliament of Iraq and Kurdistan Regional Government with constitutional and legislative reforms, including oil & gas management, human rights, institutional design and federalism.

 His work in Iraq earned him an Osgoode Hall Gold Key alumni award and recognition as a democracy expert in the University of Toronto’s 'Boundless' Campaign.
 In 2011, he spent a four-month sabbatical leave as a visiting scholar at the university's Munk School of Global Affairs and Public Policy, with a joint appointment to the Balsillie School of International Affairs at the University of Waterloo.

 Following his U.N. service in 2012, he became a visiting professor and BMO Visiting Fellow at York University, teaching graduate courses at its Glendon School of Public and International Affairs.
 He resigned from this role in 2014 to enter electoral politics.

 Politics

 In 2012, Spengemann became a member of the Liberal Party Riding Association of Mississauga—Lakeshore and took on the portfolio of Vice President for Communications and Outreach.
 In early 2014, Spengemann declared his intention to seek the federal Liberal nomination for the riding and won the nomination in September of that year.

 In the 2015 federal election, Spengemann defeated Conservative incumbent Stella Ambler to win the new Mississauga—Lakeshore electoral district.
 He was re-elected in both the 2019 and 2021 elections.

 On May 18, 2022, Spengemann announced that he would resign as member of Parliament for Mississauga—Lakeshore to accept a position with the United Nations.

 Personal life

 Spengemann is fluent in English and French, as well as German.
+He was in a relationship with (and eventually married) Liberal MP Kirsty Duncan, who died in 2026.